Contraception - Medical Condition

 Natural birth control methods don’t use any spermicides, pills, injections, or other devices.
 One technique – known as coitus interruptus – requires a man to withdraw his penis completely from the vagina before ejaculation.
 This is an unreliable method of birth control, since some sperm can be released before ejaculation, and a man must have very good self-control and timing.
 Approximately 1 out of 5 couples using only this method have an unplanned pregnancy.

 Rhythm methods require a woman to abstain from having sex during the most fertile part of the menstrual cycle.
-A woman can identify when she’s ovulating using 1 of 4 techniques: the calendar rhythm, temperature, mucus, and symptothermal methods.
-The calendar rhythm method is the least accurate of the four.
-The other methods depend on measurements of body temperature (which slightly falls before and rises after an egg is released) and larger amounts of watery mucus observed before ovulation.
+A woman can identify when she’s ovulating using 1 of 5 techniques: the calendar rhythm, temperature, mucus, symptothermal, and breast-feeding methods.
+The calendar rhythm method is the least accurate of the 5.
+The other methods, respectively, depend on measurements of body temperature (which slightly falls before and rises after an egg is released), looking for larger amounts of watery mucus observed before ovulation, or until their exclusively breast-fed baby reaches 6 months of age.
 Approximately 1 out of 5 women using only the rhythm method of birth control will have an unplanned pregnancy within the first year.
 Pregnancy risk is further diminished when other monitoring signs are added to the rhythm method.